iceberg-project/Rivers/README.md

 For Windows Users:
 Many tools are available for ssh access to bridges.
 Please see [Ubuntu](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview), [MobaXterm](https://mobaxterm.mobatek.net) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

-### PSC Bridges
+### PSC Bridges 2
-Once you have logged into bridges, you can follow one of two methods for installing iceberg-rivers.
+Once you have logged into Bridges 2, you can follow one of two methods for installing iceberg-rivers.

 #### Method 1 (Recommended):